Advertisement

 A Twitter post is testing cat lovers' eyesight by challenging them to spot a feline lurking in the picture.
 Can you find the kitty?

 There is No Cat in This Image has over 700k followers.
 They share pictures of their cats playing hide and seek, then challenge other followers to find them.
-Forget Twitter rants and doom scrolling!
 This is what social media content should be about!

 Related video:

-The latest post was put up by librarian and cat-mum Laura Woods under her Twitter handle WoodsieGirl.
-It's a picture of her back garden.
-And while it certainly looks like there's no cat in the image, we promise you that Laura's black cat Samson is hiding in it somewhere.
+Librarian and cat-mum Laura Woods posted the latest picture of her back garden under her X handle, WoodsieGirl.
+While it certainly looks like no cat is in the image, we promise you that Laura's black cat, Samson, is hiding somewhere.

 Can you spot him?